scriptism/Basics-of-Python-4/README.md

 # Scriptism – Lesson 4

-A tiny command-line app that demonstrates tuples and what we can to it them.
+A tiny command-line app that demonstrates tuples and some methods.

 ## How to run